How to Apply for Section 8 HousingUpdated March 8, 2023 Section 8

-The Section 8 rental assistance program is designed to ensure that low income households across the country have access to safe, clean, and suitable housing.
+The Section 8 rental assistance program ensures that low-income households across the country have access to safe, clean, and suitable housing.
 Under the Housing Choice Voucher program, HUD pays a significant portion of a household’s rent directly to the landlord.
-The tenant is then responsible for paying any remaining rent amount.
+The tenant is then responsible for paying any remaining rent amount regarding payment standards.

-If you want to apply for Section 8 rental assistance, there are a few key facts to keep in mind.
+If you want to apply for Section 8 rental assistance, there are key facts to keep in mind.
 The application process happens in multiple stages, starting with a preliminary application.
-Since the Section 8 HCV program is administered at the local level by public housing authorities, each PHA may have a slightly different procedure that you’ll need to follow.
+Since the Section 8 HCV program is administered at the local level by public housing authorities, each PHA may have a slightly different procedure you’ll need to follow through its applicant portal.

-6 Things to Include on Your Section 8 Preliminary Application
+6 Things to Include in Your Section 8 Preliminary Application

 The first step in the application for any PHA is to complete and submit a preliminary application.